-This course is run by the West London Teaching School Alliance (WLTSA) as Provider (in partnership with (and accredited by) the University of Roehampton.
+This course is run by the West London Teaching School Alliance (WLTSA) in partnership with (and accredited by) the University of Roehampton.
 We make prompt shortlisting decisions and will liaise with you quickly if we need additional information.

 Our aim is to produce exceptional teachers who could remain in alliance schools to continue their careers, taking advantage of further professional development, including the accredited Early Career induction programme.